 You see, FIRE isn’t a straight road.
 You can actually apply the principles in any way you want.
 There’s no right or wrong way to FIRE!

 Here are a couple of other things we talked about when talking about FIRE.

 Lean FIRE vs. Fat FIRE

 Fat FIRE is when you’ve saved up enough to live the life you really want with little to no restrictions.
 For instance, I met a woman at the meetup who was on her way to achieving Fat FIRE and she told me her goal was to save up $7 million.
-Albeit, she wanted to continue living in New York and travel a lot, but it’s a big difference when compared to Lean FIRE.
+Albeit, she wanted to continue living in New York and travel a lot, it’s a big difference when compared to Lean FIRE.

 Why the FIRE Community is Exploding

 My only comparison to the FIRE community is the debt-payoff community.
-Two communities that are massive and members are diehards for.
+Two communities are massive and members are diehards.
 With FIRE, to me at least, it’s a bit more exciting.
 The end goal is to have enough money to live whatever life you want.
 And that’s exactly why Gwen also thinks the FIRE community is exploding right now.
 It gives people purpose with their money.
-Instead of just being responsible with your money so you can eventually afford to buy that car, that house or some trips in the future, it’s way more exciting to save up for early retirement or the freedom to quit your job to start your own business!
+Instead of just being responsible with your money so you can eventually afford to buy that car, that house, or some trips in the future, it’s way more exciting to save up for early retirement or the freedom to quit your job to start your own business!

 That’s sort of why I consider myself a bit financially independent.
-I don’t have enough to retire on or anything like that, but I did have the financial security to be able to leave my job to focus all my energy on my own business.
+I don’t have enough to retire or anything like that, but I did have the financial security to be able to leave my job to focus all my energy on my own business.